ewr/nginx_passenger-cookbook/README.md

 * __cert:__ Key that specifies an SSL certificate that should be downloaded and installed for the app.
 Uses a databag specified in `node.nginx_passenger.cert_databag`.
+* __generate_cert:__ If you do not have a certificate but want your site to be served over https, setting this to true will cause the a key and cert to be automatically generated for you.
+Note that this certificate will be self signed and should probably not be used in production environments!
+You can set `node.nginx_passenger.cert_authority` if you wish to change the certificate authority shown on the certificate, which ships as 'Self Signed'.
 * __http:__ Should HTTP be supported?
 If no cert is provided, the answer will be yes, regardless of the value of this flag.
 If a cert is provided (and HTTPS is therefore enabled), this setting determines whether the